Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Experiments and Analysis

 \subsection{Ablation Studies}

-\paragraph{Number of joints.} Table~\ref{tab:joints} examines the effect of including different numbers of joints in the SMD.
-The ``None'' variant includes only global trajectory information without any joint angles.
-The ``Top-$K$'' variants select the $K$ joints with the largest angular displacement for each motion, while ``All-26'' includes all joints.
-Without joint angles, the model still achieves reasonable QA accuracy (56.2\% on BABEL-QA, 67.4\% on HuMMan-QA), as some questions about global movement direction or locomotion type can be answered from trajectory alone, but captioning performance drops substantially since describing body-level movement details requires joint-level information.
-For QA, fewer joints (Top-3) yield the best accuracy, likely because selecting only the most active joints effectively removes noise from irrelevant static joints, making it easier for the model to focus on the motion-critical information.
-For captioning, more joints generally improve retrieval-based metrics (R@1 increases from 0.452 to 0.584 going from None to All-26), as open-ended caption generation benefits from richer descriptions of the full body movement.
-This QA-captioning trade-off suggests that the optimal SMD granularity depends on the downstream task.
+\paragraph{Number of joints.} Table~\ref{tab:joints} varies how many joints are included in SMD affects the performance.``None'' uses only global trajectory, ``Top-$K$'' selects the $K$ joints with the largest angular displacement per motion, and ``All-26'' includes all joints.
+QA and captioning respond differently.
+For QA, Top-3 is already best (73.3\%/91.0\%), as focusing on the most active joints filters out noise from static joints.
+For captioning, retrieval metrics rise monotonically with more joints (R@1: 0.452 with trajectory-only $\to$ 0.584 with All-26), since open-ended generation benefits from richer full-body descriptions.
+The optimal SMD granularity is thus task-dependent.

-\paragraph{Trajectory representation.} Table~\ref{tab:trajectory} compares three approaches to describing global trajectory: no trajectory information, egocentric (body-relative directions), and absolute (world coordinates).
-Absolute trajectory achieves the best overall performance, particularly on retrieval metrics (R@1 0.584).
+\paragraph{Trajectory representation.} Table~\ref{tab:trajectory} compares three ways to encode global trajectory: none, egocentric (body-relative directions), and absolute (world coordinates).
+Absolute trajectory achieves the best overall performance, particularly on retrieval metrics (R@1 = 0.584).
 Notably, removing trajectory entirely does not cause a dramatic drop: BABEL-QA accuracy decreases by only 1.8 points and captioning CIDEr remains comparable (53.34 vs.\ 53.16).
-This may suggests that the model can infer a degree of global movement from joint angle patterns alone (e.g., cyclic hip and knee flexion implies walking), though explicit trajectory information still provides a useful complementary signal.
+This may suggest that the model can infer some aspects of global movement from joint angle patterns alone (e.g., cyclic hip and knee flexion implies walking), although explicit trajectory still provides a useful complementary signal.